-No more worrying how your supposedly fancy meal for guests you want to impress will turn out.
-This beef tenderloin recipe is eminently reliable, requires no last-minute fussing, and doesn’t ambush you with carving trickery.
-It’s just a simple, supple roast beef tenderloin napped with a slightly boozy but really well-balanced sauce.
-And it’s as easy as it is impressive.
+No more worrying about whether your fancy (and pricey) beef tenderloin will turn out perfectly for guests.
+This goof-proof beef tenderloin recipe is eminently reliable, requires no last-minute fussing, and doesn’t ambush you with any last-minute carving trickery.
+It’s just a simple, supple roast beef tenderloin napped with a slightly boozy but exceptionally well-balanced sauce.
+As easy as it is impressive.–Renee Schettler Rossi

 - 1/2 cup Madeira (may substitute tawny port), or more as needed